-7. Activities, Units/Modules and M Methodology Training Activity Methodology Related Competences (only degrees before RD 822/2021) ECTS Hours As Com Description Class Attendance (theory) [ON- SITE] Lectures E04 G02 G06 0.99 24.75 N - Theoretical lectures.
-Problem solving and/or case studies [ON-SITE] Problem solving and exercises E04 0.37 9.25 N - The lecturer will show some demonstrations and problem solving techniques to illustrate some parts of the course.
-Laboratory practice or sessions [ON-SITE] Practical or hands-on activities E04 G02 G06 G12 G13 0.76 19 Υ N The students will carry on practical work according to the provided instructions.
+7. Activities, Units/Modules and M lethodology Training Activity Methodology Related Competences (only degrees before RD 822/2021) ECTS Hours As Com Description Class Attendance (theory) [ON- SITE] Lectures E04 G02 G06 0.99 24.75 N - Theoretical lectures and/or guided activities.
+Problem solving and/or case studies [ON-SITE] Problem solving and exercises E04 0.37 9.25 Y During the lessons, problems will be solved.
+In addition, students will have to carry out exercises and/or directed activities.
+The recovery of this activity will be carried out within the final theory test considered in the extraordinary exam.
+Laboratory practice or sessions [ON-SITE] Practical or hands-on activities E04 G02 G06 G12 G13 0.76 19 Y N The students will carry on practical work according to the provided instructions.
 Their work will be monitored in-situ and may modulate the marks obtained in the practical part.
 This activity cannot be recovered.
-Practicum and practical activities report writing or preparation [OFF- SITE] Group Work E04 G02 G06 G12 G13 0.8 20 Υ Y The students should hand out a report of each practical activity according to the conditions provided and even including additional files of results and configurations.
+Practicum and practical activities report writing or preparation [OFF- SITE] Group Work E04 G02 G06 G12 G13 0.8 20 Y Y The students should hand out a report of each practical activity according to the conditions provided and even including additonal files of results and configurations.
 In some cases, an oral defense of the work could be demanded.
 The recovery of this activity in the extraordinary exam will be carried out by means of a test and the performance and defence of a final practice.
 Plagiarism or copying will be punished with a mark of 0 point to all the people involved.
-Other on-site activities [ON-SITE] Assessment tests E04 G02 G06 G12 G13 0.06 1.5 Υ N In the first third of the term, a progress test will be taken, which will be worth 20% of the final mark for the course.
-This could be recovered in the fixed session of the extraordinary call.
-Other off-site activity [OFF-SITE] Assessment tests E04 G02 G06 G12 G13 0.2 5 Υ N Self-study and test evaluation to prepare theoretical concepts.
+Other off-site activity [OFF-SITE] Assessment tests E04 G02 G06 G12 G13 0.2 5 Y N Self-study and test evaluation to prepare theoretical concepts.
 These activities can be recovered in the extraordinary call.
-Study and Exam Preparation [OFF-SITE] Self-study E04 G02 G06 G12 G13 2.6 65 N - Self-study.
-Project or Topic Presentations [ON- SITE] Problem solving and exercises E04 G02 G06 G12 G13 0.1 2.5 Υ N The problems carried out autonomously by the student will be presented.
+Study and Exam Preparation [OFF- SITE] Self-study E04 G02 G06 G12 G13 2.6 65 Ν - Self-study.
+Project or Topic Presentations [ON- SITE] Problem solving and exercises E04 G02 G06 G12 G13 0.1 2.5 Y N The problems carried out autonomously by the student will be presented.
 This activity could be retaken in the fixed session of the extraordinary call.
-Final test [ON-SITE] Assessment tests E04 G02 G06 G12 G13 0.08 2 Υ Υ Final exam including theory and problems.
+Final test [ON-SITE] Assessment tests E04 G02 G06 G12 G13 0.14 3.5 Y Y Final exam including theory and problems.
 This could be recovered in the fixed session of the extraordinary call.
+Individual tutoring sessions [ON- SITE] Other Methodologies E04 G02 G06 G12 G13 0.04 1 N - Personal attention to the students.

-Individual tutoring sessions [ON-SITE] Other Methodologies E04 G02 G06 G12 G13 0.04 1 N - Personal attention to the students.
-Total: 6 150 Total o credits of in-class work: 2.4 Total class time hours: 60 Total cred lits of out of class work: 3.6 Total hours of out of class work: 90
+150 6 Total Total class time hours: 60 Total credits of in-class work: 2.4 Total hours of out of class work: 90 Total credits of out of class work: 3.6